-Employ Milwaukee encourages staff and volunteers to engage in ongoing, active Commented [HC12]: interaction with youth.
-This ensures a higher level of youth supervision and monito ring.
+- Employ Milwaukee encourages staff and volunteers to engage in ongoing, active interaction with youth.
+This ensures a higher level of youth supervision and monitoring.
 Periodic, unscheduled observation of these interactions are conducted as a quality control measure.
-When warranted, unusual, or questionable behaviors occu ır, there will be a review which will be recorded in the personnel files (HR Ofc).
-Employ Milwaukee evaluates the level of risk by considering the location and time of day of each activity.
-Whenever possible, activities and programs will take place in open, vi sible, and Commented [HC13]: Do we do this?
-OMIT? well-lit buildings and outside areas in which multiple people can view activities.
-Commented [MH14R13]: This should remain in it.
-However, I am not sure if this is something we do.
-I would check with our programs.
-On-going, year-round academic (homework) assistance is offered.
-All academic ass istance will be conducted onsite at the Agency unless authorized by the Agency's Program Dire ctor.
-Off- Commented [HC15]: OMIT? site meetings, even those held in public areas, are discouraged to avoid at-risk situa ations.
-Employ Milwaukee provides use of computers for job search and job application pu computers are kept in an open lab area.
-Staff will closely monitor youth's use of the As a minimum, youth will be: Commented [HC16]: instructed on not sharing personal information with strangers, posting on w vebsites, and cautioned about the use of social networking required to advise Employ Milwaukee staff if he or she receives sexual email ls or other
+When warranted, unusual, or questionable behaviors occur, there will be a review which will be recorded in the personnel files (HR Ofc). - Employ Milwaukee evaluates the level of risk by considering the location and time of day of each activity.
+Whenever possible, activities and programs will take place in open, visible, and well-lit buildings and outside areas in which multiple people can view activities. - On-going, year-round academic (homework) assistance is offered.
+All academic assistance will be conducted onsite at the Agency unless authorized by the Agency's Program Director.
+Offsite meetings, even those held in public areas, are discouraged to avoid at-risk situations. - Employ Milwaukee provides use of computers for job search and job application purposes.
+The computers are kept in an open lab area.
+Staff will closely monitor youth's use of the Internet.
+As a minimum, youth will be: - instructed on not sharing personal information with strangers, posting on websites, and cautioned about the use of social networking - required to advise Employ Milwaukee staff if he or she receives sexual emails or other online messages